RyanAlbertson/COS226_Princeton_University/Assignment4/resources/readme.txt

 /* *****************************************************************************
- *  Explain briefly how you represented the Board data type.
+ *  Explain briefly how you represented the src.main.Board data type.
  **************************************************************************** */